AU-ExoMars/PCOT/internalDocs/docs/ancillary.md

 - [x] Docstring fixes in `ancillary/__init__.py`: "fiile" should be "file", and "support either data for the cube a whole" is missing "per-band data or ..." and an "as".
 - [x] Give `attempt_load()` a return type: `Optional[Dict[str, Any]]`.
-- [ ] Tests: reuse the real AUPE file in `tests/data/aupexml/` (its `....png.xml` name matches the
-  sidecar pattern), but give these tests their own copy, or move the file somewhere neutral, so removing AUPE XML doesn't take it with it.
+- [x] Tests: reuse the real AUPE file in `tests/data/aupexml/` (its `....png.xml` name matches the sidecar pattern), but give these tests their own copy, or move the file somewhere neutral, so removing AUPE XML doesn't take it with it.
+(Done: `tests/input/test_multifile_sidecars.py` tests the whole multifile sidecar path, using its own copy of the real sidecar in `tests/data/ancillary/` as a template next to small generated band images.)

 ### Retiring the AUPE XML input once this works